MurryPuppins/Parasite/README.md

 ### RCE/Rootkit Usage

 By default, Parasite listens for TCP packets on port 6969.
-The rootkit has 3 options that can be used: hide, show, and reverse shell.
-It doesn't matter how you send the packet, but personally I used scapy.
+The rootkit has 4 options that can be used: hide, show, reverse shell, and command execution.
+It doesn't matter how you send the packet, but personally I used scapy (see *operator.py* for automated functionality).

 Note: You *must* replace **INSERT_IP** with the rootkit-infected machine's IP